Andreas-Menzel/ADDS-FlightControl/Documentation/API/ASK.md

 ### Request

-The **payload** that is sent to Traffic Control is a JSON formatted string.
+The **payload** that is sent to Flight Control is a JSON formatted string.
 It can be transmitted via GET or POST.

 | FIELD                                      | TYPE              | REQ / OPT | INFORMATION                                |